yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 - Go to the official GitHub website [https://github.com/](https://github.com/).
 - Click the "Sign up" button in the upper right corner.
-- Username: Enter your name for your activity on GitHub.A name that is friendly and describes you is good.Basically, the domain of this personal page is [https://username.github.io/](https://username.github.io/), so we recommend an account name that relates to your name, such as `firstname-lastname`.
+- Username: Enter your name for your activity on GitHub.
+A name that is friendly and describes you is good.
+Basically, the domain of this personal page is [https://username.github.io/](https://username.github.io/), so we recommend an account name that relates to your name, such as `firstname-lastname`.

 ## 1. Fork the repository on GitHub

 First, fork the template repository to your GitHub account.

 > **Note**: **Fork** means copying the parent repository in sigma-users to your GitHub account.
 > **Note**: **Repositoty** means the place to store your code.
 It is similar to the folder or directory.

 1. Go to the template repository page (https://github.com/sigma-users/personal-website-template)